YangBa78/Facewise-Readit/readit/README.md

 `$ conda env list`\
 such as readit-project

-- Python
+- python\
 current version Python 3.10.4

-- Create/Activate the new environment to use it\
+- create/activate the new environment to use it\
   `conda activate readit-project`

 - cd 'my-flask" folder and install required packages\